 Heramba Sankashti Chaturthi is an auspicious Hindu festival that is dedicated to Lord Ganesha.
 It is observed on the ‘Chaturthi’ (4th day) during the ‘Krishna Paksha’ (the dark fortnight of moon) of the Hindu month of ‘Shravana’ as per the Amavasyant calendar whereas Heramba Sankashti Chaturthi is celebrated on the ‘Krishna Paksha Chaturthi’ of the ‘Bhadrapada’ month in the Purnimant calendar, followed in the north Indian states.
 In the Gregorian calendar, it falls in the month of August-September and is observed in the ‘Karkadika Masam’ of the Malayalam calendar.
 On the day of Heramba Sankashti Chaturthi, devotees worship Heramba Maha Ganpati with full devotion.
 It is one among the 13 Sankashti Chaturthi Vratams and it is believed that by observing the Heramba Sankashti Chaturthi Vrat all the problems in life will come to an end.

-Heramba Sankashti Chaturthi 2017 was on August 11 Friday
+Heramba Sankashti Chaturthi 2018 is on August 30 Thursday

 Rituals during Heramba Sankashti Chaturthi: